pcraig3/fed-notes/src/articles/2021-12-12-federal-field-notes-an-introduction.md

 This should go without saying, but just to be totally explicit:

-**The views and observations here expressed are credited to individual authors (currently: [me](https://twitter.com/pcraig3)) and don’t reflect the views of teammates or employers**.
+**The views and opinions expressed here are credited to individual authors (currently: [me](https://twitter.com/pcraig3)) and don’t reflect the views of teammates or employers**.

 ## The pitch